markomanninen/karpon/README.md

 `WWW_ROOT` -> `http://localhost{:port}/your_directory/`

 You need to have PHP version 5.3 or higher installed on your server, but there is no need for database, because data and logic used on application is all file and memory based.
+Rich text content is maintained and retrieved from [http://karpon321.tumblr.com/](http://karpon321.tumblr.com/) via their API.

 You also need to have open internet connection to run everything smoothly, because some of the javascript dependency is loaded from ASP.NET [CDN](http://en.wikipedia.org/wiki/Content_delivery_network).

-If you install application on remote server, set `IS_LOCAL` to `FALSE` on `config.php`.
+If you install application on a remote server, set `WWW_ROOT` to your own server and path on `config.php`.

 ## Contributing